cnoe-io/reference-implementation-aws/README.md

 ## Notes
+- INSTALL SCRIPTS MUST BE RAN AGAINST AN EKS CLUSTER.
+We use IRSA to talk to AWS services.
+- Components are installed as ArgoCD Applications.

-Trying to make anything under the /packages directory usable as is.
-This means certain configuration options like domain name must be passed outside of this directory. e.g. use ArgoCD helm params.
+- Files under the `/packages` directory are meant to be suable without any modifications.
+This means certain configuration options like domain name must be passed outside of this directory. e.g. use ArgoCD's Helm parameters.
-This is because I don't want to require end users to fork this repository and push commits many times.

-We could probably deploy everything as a ArgoCD's app of apps with syc wave and what not.
+We could probably deploy everything as a ArgoCD's app of apps with sync wave and what not.
+TODOooo

 ## Secret handling.

 Currently handled outside of repository and set via bash script.
+Secrets such as GitHub token and TLS private keys are stored in the `/private` directory.

-We could use sealed secrets too.
+May use sealed secrets with full GitOps approach in the future.
+TODO

 ## Requirements